kvarak/dnd/docs/_Classes/cleric.md

 ### Path of Faith
 Different clerics uphold their faith in different ways.
 Decide the path you have chosen between the Path of the Missionary, Priest or Saint.

  **Crusader**.
 You are a frontline warrior, using both magic and metal to bolster your allies.
 Whenever you make an attack with a melee weapon you are proficient with, you may use your Wisdom modifier for the attack and damage rolls.
-Additionally, you gain proficiency with martial weapons, medium armor and shields.
+Additionally, you gain the *Medium armor* combat skill as well as 2 additional skill points to spend on combat skills.

  **Missionary**.
 You are but a mouthpiece for your god, to both gain more followers and tell of their superiority.
-You have proficiency on Charisma checks when deceiving, intimidating, impressing, persuading or speaking in the name of your god.
-In addition, when make such a check, you may use your Wisdom modifier rather than Charisma.
+Add *Speechcraft* to your class skills and gain 1 skill point to spend ot this skill.
+In addition, when you make a Charisma check to intimidate, impress, persuade or speak in the name of your god, you may use your Wisdom modifier rather than Charisma.

  **Priest**.
 You focus on using the spells your deity has gifted you, aiding your allies from the back.
 When calculating AC you may use your Wisdom modifier instead of your Dexterity modifier.
 You learn an additional cantrip from your spell list.